-Disassembly and Repair Instructions Addressed in this Paper Difficulty Page CHECK FOR LOOSE PIVOT PINS, SUPPORT SCREWS, 2 & 3 Easy AND/OR LOCK SHOES ADJUST TELESCOPE LEVER Easy 3, 4, & 10 4 & 5 REMOVE STRG WHEEL AND HORN PARTS Easy REMOVE TILT & TURN SIGNAL LEVERS Easy 5 & 6 7 & 8 REPLACE THE IGNITION LOCK CYLINDER Easy LOST IGNITION KEY - INSTALL NEW LOCK CYLINDER Easy 8 REPLACE THE KEY WARNING BUZZER SWITCH Easy 8
+Disassembly and Repair Instructions Addressed in this Paper

+Difficulty Page

+CHECK FOR LOOSE PIVOT PINS, SUPPORT SCREWS, Easy 2 & 3

+AND/OR LOCK SHOES

+ADJUST TELESCOPE LEVER Easy 3, 4, & 10

+REMOVE STRG WHEEL AND HORN PARTS Easy 4 & 5

+REMOVE TILT & TURN SIGNAL LEVERS Easy 5 & 6

+REPLACE THE IGNITION LOCK CYLINDER Easy 7 & 8

+LOST IGNITION KEY - INSTALL NEW LOCK CYLINDER Easy 8

+REPLACE THE KEY WARNING BUZZER SWITCH Easy 8

-How the Paper is Setup
+How the Papers are Setup

-This is the first of three papers that address various repair procedures that can be performed on the Corvette C3 tilt and telescoping (T&T) steering column.
+This is the first of three papers that address various repairs that can be made on the Corvette C3 tilt and telescoping (T&T) steering column.
 The first pages of each paper concern the disassembly and replacement procedures.
 The last pages concern reassembly of the column.
 There are some fairly easy tests that can be performed on your column that are addressed in this paper.
 Subsequent papers address increasingly more difficult service procedures.

-This paper makes reference to Descriptions #1, #2, and #3.
-They are shown on a page of line drawings entitled Tilt & Telescoping Steering Column 69-82 Disassembly & Repair Pics #1.
-Also there is a schematic drawing entitled Tilt & Telescoping Column 69-76 Blowup Pic.
-There is also another schematic entitled Tilt Steering Column w/Key Release & Dimmer (similar to 77-82) Blowup Pic.
+The papers make reference to three pages of line drawings.
+They are entitled Corvette C3 Tilt & Telescoping Steering Column Disassembly Instruction Pics #1, #2, & #3.
+There is a schematic drawing entitled Tilt & Telescoping Column 69-76 Blowup Pic.
+Also there is another schematic entitled Tilt Steering Column w/Key Release & Dimmer Blowup Pic (similar to 77-82).
 This drawing does not show the telescoping upper shaft but it does show the dimmer and key release parts.
-For the most part I will use the callouts from the 69-76 blowup pic.
+For the most part I will use the callouts from the 69-76 Blowup Pic.
 The papers and pics are all available from the author or from the host websight.
 You will find these pictures and descriptions to be most helpful.